 The growing number of available communications tools may seem beneficial, but adopting too many tools can lead to information silos and communication overload for users.

 The cloud has changed the way tools are adopted, according to Jon Arnold, principal analyst at J Arnold & Associates, based in Toronto.
 In the past, IT had strict control over which tools were deployed.
 But, with shadow IT and freemium cloud options, like Slack, users can often choose the tools they want to deploy without IT's help or knowledge, he said.

-As users accumulate more tools on their own, it becomes harder for IT to ensure cohesive UX.
+When a company has a unified communications platform or UCaaS, it retains control and promotes cohesion.
+However, if users choose their own communications tools it becomes harder for IT to ensure cohesive UX.
 Additionally, the ability to sort information and filter out distractions becomes more difficult for users, Arnold said.